 Turning things on and off ¶

-Similarly to a particle or surface node network, the blue Display flag marks the “output” or “endpoint” node of the network: only nodes above and including the node with the display flag will be part of the simulation.
+The orange flag marks the “output” or “endpoint” node of the network: only nodes above and including the node with the Output flag will be part of the simulation.
 There can only be one node with an active Output flag per network.

-DOPs have a bypass flag so you can check the state of the simulation with and without a given node, usually for debugging the creation of data in the Geometry Spreadsheet (see below).
+DOPs also have a Bypass flag so you can check the state of the simulation with and without a given node, usually for debugging the creation of data in the Geometry Spreadsheet (see below).

 If you want to animate the presence of objects or data, keyframe the given node’s Activation parameter.
 When Activation is non-zero, the node is active and affects the network.
 When Activation is zero, the node has no effect, similar to having the bypass flag on.

 The Geometry Spreadsheet is your window into the underlying objects and data of a simulation.
 You can create a new Geometry Spreadsheet pane in a tab.
 The tree on the left side represents the objects in the scene and categories such as relationships, with branches representing the hierarchy of data attached to each object.
 The right side shows the fields of the data piece selected on the left side and their values.

 This pane is very useful for examining the structure of the simulation.
-You can see which data is attached to which at the current frame and with the current display node, names and unique ids of data packets, as well as the values that make up the data.
+You can see which data is attached to which at the current frame and with the current output node, names and unique ids of data packets, as well as the values that make up the data.

 The Geometry Spreadsheet updates dynamically as you play the simulation.
 This is very useful when you want to see how data changes over time, but it slows down playback of the simulation.
 You can use the arrows on the pane divisions to “collapse” the Geometry Spreadsheet when you don’t need it to make simulation playback smoother.

 How the DOP network builds the simulation ¶